 The hotline number is answered by the hotline vendor.
 The interviewer should explain the process:

-The objectives of the audit were to determine the effectiveness of the system of internal controls and to determine whether the school was in compliance with the policies and procedures of the APM and the BOE.
-It is important to recognize that, while the audit report focused on deficiencies, it was intended to be constructive.
+The objectives of the audit were to determine the effectiveness of the system of internal controls and to determine whether the school was in compliance with the policies and procedures of the Accounting Procedures Manual (APM) and the Board of Education (BOE).
+It is important to recognize that while the audit report focused on deficiencies, it was intended to be constructive.
 The audit was not designed and conducted to evaluate the effectiveness of the educational programs in the school.
 Therefore, the absence of comments related to the educational programs should not be construed to imply that these programs are either adequate or deficient.

 Internal Audit reports directly to the Board of Education to support members in the effective discharge of their responsibilities.
 Internal Audit's goal is to add value by assisting PGCPS with accomplishment of its objectives.
 This is achieved by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
 Internal Audits are conducted in accordance with standards established by the American Institute of Certified Public Accountants and Governmental Accountability Office (Generally Accepted Government Auditing Standards).